storj/docs/app/learn/concepts/edge-services/auth-service/page.md

 docId: cSsmRiNfJD_NK3ksKCPQ4
 redirects:
   - /dcs/concepts/edge-services/auth-service
+metadata:
+  title: Understanding Storj's Auth Service and its Security Layers
+  description:
+    A deep-dive into Storj's Auth Service, explaining its role in enabling Storj S3-compatible gateway and Linkshare service to interact with cloud-native applications.
 ---

 The Auth Service is one of the Edge Services that enables the Storj S3-compatible gateway and Linkshare service to interact with browser-based or other cloud-native applications.